SzymonDrosdzol/vscode-semgrep-browser/README.md

 # README

-Semgrep Browser is a Visual Studio Code extension designed to help working with Semgrep findings.
+Semgrep Browser is a Visual Studio Code extension designed to help you work with Semgrep findings.

 ## Features

-The extension parses a semgrep scan result in JSON format and allows browsing and filtering the findings in a convenient VSCode view.
-Additionaly, it allows to quickly navigate to the vulnerable place in the code.
+The extension parses a Semgrep scan result in JSON format and allows browsing and filtering the findings in a convenient VS Code view.
+Additionally, it allows you to quickly navigate to the vulnerable place in the code.

 ## How to install

-Download the vsix file from the releases page and install it in VSCode.
+Download the vsix file from the releases page and install it in VS Code.

 ## How to use

 The extension introduces a command `Start Semgrep Findings View`.
-Use it to open a tab that allows to open and browse the findings in JSON file format.
+Use it to open a tab that allows you to open and browse the findings in JSON file format.

 ## Next steps

-Below's a list o possible expansions of the extension's capabilities:
+Below is a list of possible expansions of the extension's capabilities:

 - Setting status of findings.
-- More integration with VSCode:
+- More integration with VS Code:
-  - Scanning in background.
   - Inline findings.
 - Detailed view for each finding.
 - UI improvements (duh!).

-## Known issues

-- The left drawer button "Open Semgrep File" is broken.
-Use the command "Start Semgrep Findings View"

 ## Release notes